 Recipe and Ingredient Tips and Tricks

-- When using ingredients like peanut butter or yogurt for dogs, take care when when shopping to avoid the artificial sweeteners, especially xylitol, which is extremely dangerous for dogs.
-Xylitol may also be labelled under as sweetener code 967.
+- When using ingredients like peanut butter or yogurt for dogs, take care to avoid unwanted ingredients like artificial sweeteners, especially xylitol, which is extremely dangerous for dogs.
+Xylitol may also be labelled as sweetener code 967.

 - See our intro post on making birthday and special occasion dog cakes for different frosting and decorating ideas, or browse through the other DIY dog cakes and pupcakes for ideas.